Accounting Equation Class 11

 ALSO READ: CAPITAL AND REVENUE EXPENDITURE

-1. Increase in assets with corresponding increase in capital-
+1. Increase in assets with a corresponding increase in capital-

 1.Mr.
 Mohit started Business with cash Rs.
 9,00,000.